galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >
-> 4. Check that the datatype of the 2 FASTQ files is `fastqsanger.gz` and the peak file (ENCFF933NTR.bed.gz) is `bed`.
+> 4. Check that the datatype of the 4 FASTQ files is `fastqsanger` and the peak file (chip_seq_peaks.bed) is `bed`.
 If they are not then change the datatype as described below.
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
 > 5. Create a paired collection named `2 PE fastqs`, rename your pairs with the sample name followed by the attributes: `Rep1` and `Rep2`.
 >
 >    {% snippet faqs/galaxy/collections_build_list_paired.md %}
+>
+> 6. Rename the bed file `GATA1 ChIP-Seq peaks`.
 >
 {: .hands_on}